zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-Since optical depth is a smooth monotonic function of distance, this numerical procedure will converge very quickly, typically, after a couple of iterations.
+Since optical depth is a smooth monotonic function of distance, this numerical procedure will converge very quickly, typically, after a couple of iterations (a [higher order method](https://en.wikipedia.org/wiki/Halley%27s_method) can be used for even faster convergence).
 If desired, the cost can be fixed by using an iteration counter to terminate the loop, potentially trading accuracy for consistent performance.
 In many cases, performing just a single iteration will produce good results.

-In fact, curvature of the planet can be ignored for moderate distances, making the rectangular version a relatively efficient and accurate approximation.
+In fact, curvature of the planet can be ignored for moderate distances, making the rectangular function a relatively efficient and accurate approximation.
 Can we exploit this idea for arbitrary distances?

-Let's say that we are not interested in brute-force path tracing (which would require accurate numerical inversion).
+Let's say that we are not interested in brute-force path tracing (which would require accurate numerical inversion as discussed above).
 Instead, we are trying to gather in-scattered radiance along the ray using the Equation 16, where \\(\bm{L_s}\\) is known (which limits us to single and pre-computed multiple scattering).

 If we make an assumption that our random CDF values are ordered in ascending order, and that the sampling rate is sufficiently high, we can build an incremental sampling algorithm which effectively models piecewise-flat (or polygonal) planet.
 We will refer to it as *incremental importance sampling*.